Phronesis Luncheon Series

 Gregory B. Smith is Professor of Political Science at Trinity College.

-The Empire and the Refuge: On the Opposition Between the Two Cities in City of God
+The Empire and the Refuge: Augustine on Politics and the Two Cities

 Veronica Roberts Ogle / 12pm, March 29, 2019